What is Readers Theater?

-Reader's theater is a method of reading a story aloud, like a play, without memorization, props, or a stage.
+Reader's Theater is a method of reading a story aloud, like a play, without memorization, props, or a stage.
 Students are each assigned a character role and read their parts with expression, meaning and enthusiasm which rapidly improves reading fluency.

 Playbooks® Reader's Theater stories are unique because each character's dialogue is presented in a different color throughout the story and more importantly, the roles are written at different reading levels.
 This allows teachers to assign easier roles to younger or struggling students and harder roles to older or more advanced students while they all read the same story together in a small group.

 Social Interactive Reading

-Social interactive reading and reading with expression are the key ingredients for successful reading enrichment in any school program.
+Social interactive role-play reading and reading with expression are the key ingredients for successful reading enrichment in any school program.
 Reader's theater combines these two ingredients and is easy to implement.
-With the current importance on social activities, Playbooks® provide students, and families, with a legitimate reason for reading aloud with each other.